 - 1. Swine fed raw garbage will not be allowed on the grounds.

 - 2. Swine showing evidence/symptoms of the following disease conditions (but not limited to) will not be allowed on the grounds:

 - a.
 PEDV

 - b.
 Lice

 - c.
 Scabies

 - d.
 Atrophic Rhinitis

 - e.
 Jowl abscesses

 - f.
 Mange

 - g.
 Ringworm

 h.
-Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern conditions (but not limited to) will not be allowed on the grounds: a.
-Sore Mouth
+Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern e.
+Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern

 Sheep: